laboratory10/auro_overview/README.md

 ### Section 3.2: Ground System (Telemetry Visualization)
 The Ground System consists of the python tkinter application that visualizes the AURO data that is being received.
 The main components of the interface are:
 - FSW Command Builder allow the user to build and send commands
-- Uplink History Frame to allow the user to review previously sent commands and select the for re-transmission
+- Uplink History Frame to allow the user to review previously sent commands and select them for re-transmission
 - CTL Frame to display the latest CTL values by channel
-- CTL Plot Frame to display plots for channels that are plotted
+- CTL Plot Frame to display channel plots for certain channels
 - ETL Frame to display the ETL log

 The Ground System is not designed to be the focus point of this project since it is not FSW code.
-While the Ground System should look nine and work well, it is not a good example of how to build a state-of-the-art telemetry visualization and command and control application.
+While the Ground System should look nice and work well, it is not a good example of how to build a state-of-the-art telemetry visualization / command and control application.

 It is also important to note that the Ground System needs to be told what serial port to look for data on.
 It will gracefully handle both data coming from the Base Station or data coming directly from AURO if you have the AURO flight computer plugged in via USB (though note no serial data is transmitted by AURO in FLIGHT mode).